Skip to main content

 Module description

-The module actively engages with developments across the wider arts sector and encourages you to draw upon and share your own experiences and contrast and compare examples from different arts sectors and contexts.
-Throughout the module sets of case studies will be discussed, analysing managerial practice through an arts policy perspective and understanding policy from an arts business point of view.
-The module fully encourages and fosters an international perspective and strongly welcomes assignments that focus on international issues and case studies.
-This module will underpin and enable your interpretations of arts policy and management in general, and facilitate your understanding of further modules.
+You will actively engage with developments across the wider arts sector, draw upon and share your own experiences, and contrast and compare examples from different cultural sectors and contexts.
+Throughout the module sets of case studies will be discussed, analysing managerial practice through a cultural policy perspective and understanding policy from a cultural business point of view.
+We fully encourage and foster an international perspective and strongly welcome assignments that focus on international issues and case studies.
+This module will underpin and enable your interpretations of creative industries policy and management in general, and facilitate your understanding of further modules.

 • Money and democracy